psydia/SRGAN/README.md

 - Reproducible ML workflow

 ## 📌 Interpretation
-Model A outperforms Model B slightly across all metrics.Although SRGAN produced visually sharper images, they introduced small artifacts that slightly reduced classification performance.
+Model A outperforms Model B slightly across all metrics (ResNet-18).Although SRGAN produced visually sharper images, they introduced small artifacts that slightly reduced classification performance.
 This suggests that with already high-resolution training images (128×128 rescaled), SRGAN super-resolution does not significantly boost classifier accuracy and may even hurt performance if artifacts appear.